miguelj-neves/miguelj-neves.github.io/content/_index.md

 I am a PhD candidate of Geophysics at the Georgia Institute of Technology where I study Seismology.

 I am working to improve existing earthquake catalogues by developing and implementing code that accurately and efficiently detects earthquakes in large volumes of seismic data.
-I use the improved catalogs to study earthquake physics, with particular attention to aftershock propagation, earthquake nucleation and earthquake interactions in both interplate and intraplate regions.
+I use the improved catalogs to study earthquake physics, with particular attention to earthquake interactions, source processes and earthquake nucleation in both interplate and intraplate regions.

 "Non-classic" seismic signals such as tremor, remote triggering and induced earthquakes and what they can reveal about "regular" earthquakes and the earthquake cycle are another research interest.